The Crow’s Nest Chan Master of Journey to the West

 This spell is first revealed to the monk by Guanyin in chapter 14:

 I have a spell which is called the True Words for Controlling the Mind [dingxin zhenyan, 定心真言], or the Tight-Fillet Spell [jingu er zhou, 緊箍兒咒].
-You must memorize it secretly; commit it firmly to your memory, and don’t let anyone learn of it […] When [Sun Wukong] returns, give him…the cap [containing the headband] to wear; and if he again refuses to obey you, recite the spell silently.
-He will not dare do violence or leave you again” (Wu & Yu, 2012, p.
+You must memorize it secretly; commit it firmly to your memory, and don’t let anyone learn of it.
+I’ll try to catch up with him [Monkey] and persuade him to come back and follow you.
+When he returns, give him the shirt and the cap [containing the headband] to wear; and if he again refuses to obey you, recite the spell silently.
+He will not dare do violence or leave you again.”
+(Wu & Yu, 2012, p.
 317).

 You can see the exact words are never revealed.
 This is not surprising, though, as the spell is one of the few things in the entire Buddho-Daoist cosmos that can control Sun Wukong.
 Tripitaka’s life would be in danger and the journey would be doomed if any villains got ahold of this secret.
 But … what if … we could guess the spell, just for fun?
 I’d like to suggest a mantra based on historical religious beliefs and iconography.
 This thought experiment was written for the benefit of artists and fanfiction writers looking to create more accurate portrayals of the novel and its characters.